cswinter/codecraft-tutorial/README.md

 However, you should now be able to run the program.
 If everything works correctly, you will see a window that displays the game world.
 The camera is initially centered on your mothership, which looks like a septagon with various shapes inside (its modules, more on that later).
-The green pentagons are mineral crystals, which can be harvested to gain more resources and construct new drones.
+The green pentagons are mineral crystals, which can be harvested to gain resources and construct additional drones.
 You can move your camera using the WASD keys and zoom in/out with Q and E.
 Somewhere to the left of your mothership you will find your orange opponent, who is already busy plotting your downfall.